hamz1188/my-portfolio/README.md

 - **Centralized Content**: All text, projects, and skills are managed in a single file (`app/data/portfolio.ts`), making updates instant without touching React component code.
 - **Responsive & Accessible**: Fully responsive layout that works perfectly on mobile, tablet, and desktop.
 - **Functional Contact Form**: Integrated with [Formspree](https://formspree.io) for real-time email notifications.
+- **Markdown Blog**: A built-in blog system that renders Markdown files from `app/posts/`, making it easy to share technical insights.
 - **Smooth Animations**: Custom scroll-triggered animations using a lightweight `useScrollAnimation` hook.
 - **Type-Safe**: Built with TypeScript for robust and maintainable code.
 - **Vercel Deployed**: Optimized for production with fast load times.